Top 8 Theme Parks And Amusement Parks Near Philadelphia, Pennsylvania - Updated 2023

 4. Arnold's Family Fun Center

 Arnold’s Family Fun Center is a huge space—more than 250,000 square feet (76,200 square meters) - offering a wide range of activities for all age groups.
 You can go bowling, take part in go-kart racing, play laser tag, and try the rock climbing wall, just to name a few of the options.
-It’s free to enter, but each activity will cost you either money or points.
+The adventure park is free to enter, but each activity will cost you either money or points.
 It’s a great spot for a birthday party, or an excellent way to spend a day having fun.

 Arnold's Family Fun Center